darya-ver/ERSP201819/README.md

     a.
 Connecting through the browser on Lightsail menu.

     b.
-Connecting through SSH by downloading the default key onto your machine and then using the command: ssh
+Connecting through SSH by downloading the default key.
+Use this command in the terminal:

+              ssh ubuntu@[IP for AWS] -i [Default Key Filename]

+4. Make sure to take "Snapshots" of your instance as a back up of the virtual machine.

 ### HOW TO GET THE CODE TO YOUR LOCAL DEVICE